 The balsam was introduced to Britain as a garden plant; however it escaped and quickly invaded riverbanks.
 Now the Northamptonshire Biodiversity Records Centre (NBRC) are working with the Environment Agency to find out where Himalayan Balsam is growing along the Nene Valley.

 And that's where we need your help.
-You can report your sightings on the online NBRC Himalayan balsam survey.
+You can report your sightings on the online using the NBRC survey form.

 What does it look like?

 With its pink-purple, trumpet shaped flowers and growing up to 3m in height the Himalayan balsam is easily recognisable in the summer.
 The stems are hollow, fleshy and easily broken, and its leaves have serrated edges.